ReSearchITEng/kubeadm-playbook/README.md

 - https://github.com/kubernetes-incubator/kargo -> plans to use kubeadm in the future, for the activities kubeadm can do.
 - https://github.com/gluster/gluster-kubernetes/blob/master/vagrant/ -> it's much more simple, no ingress, helm, addons, proxy support, and persistent volumes only using glusterfs.
 Entire project is only focused on CentOS.
 - https://github.com/kubernetes-incubator/kubespray & https://github.com/kubernetes/kops (amazon) -> Neither of them use the official installtion tool: kubeadm, and that makes them heavy/big and require knowledge of "internals".

-With kubeadm-playbook we are focused on kubeadm as it's the official tool k8s should be installed with (but still in beta).
-Using kubeadm (which is released with every k8s release) you have a guarantee to be in sync with the official code.
-Unfortunatelly for now there is no HA with kubeadm, but it's in the works by k8s project.

 PRs are accepted and welcome.